hshazly/Oozie-recursive-subworkflow/README.md

 In Each recursive call it increments a property "counter" which acts as an index to the input file for the current subworkflow, it stops when "check-if-done" node evaluates to false (e.g. input file doesn't exist).

 # Credits
 This is not my own idea.
-The technique and a general outline of the workflow xml can be found <a href=http://www.helmutzechmann.com/2015/04/23/oozie-loops>Here</a>.
+The technique and a general outline of the workflow xml can be found <a target='_blank' href=http://www.helmutzechmann.com/2015/04/23/oozie-loops>Here</a>.